Announcing Dr. Martin Luther King, Jr. Commemoration and Day of Service

 By focusing on “African Americans and Labor,” Black History Month in 2025 aims to celebrate and honor these profound contributions, shedding light on how work, both historically and present-day, continues to shape the identity, culture, and economic status of our communities.
 Let this time of reflection and celebration empower us towards a bright and successful future as we continue to walk and work in our “Nia” (purpose).

-YWCA 32nd Annual Martin Luther King Jr. Commemoration Join Us!
-1/20/25
+2026 - YWCA Annual Martin Luther King Jr. Commemoration and Day of Service

 get in touch